ecmwf/ecflow/docs/glossary.rst

          * - ECF_DATE
            - YYYMMDD   year,month,day of the month as 8 digit integer
          * - ECF_JULIAN
-           - The julian value of the current date (added in ecflow 4.7.0)
+           - The julian value of the current date (added in ecFlow 4.7.0)
          * - ECF_CLOCK
            - <day>:<month>:<day of week>:<day of year>. i.e.  Tuesday:December:2:348